eljsteer/eljsteer/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 FireStarter  - Dao inspired Incubator and Developer Program to connect and build the projects of tomorrow
 - 🌱 I’m currently learning ...
-Python and Web3 fundamentals
+Python and Typescript
 <!-- - 🤔 I’m looking for help with ...  -->
 - 📫 Hit me up about anything [here](https://www.linkedin.com/in/devjs-jason-steer/)